contact plaka > Today >

 Lina Mendoni, Minister for Culture and Sports.
 Has a PhD in Archeology from the University of Athens.
 (Updated 17 July 2020)

-Other MPs and MEPs
+Former MPs in the cabinet and MEPs

 Dory Dora Bakoyiannis (Ντόρα Μπακογιάννη)